How to Get and Keep a Good Man

 relationship counselor and has helped many people get together and stay

 together.
 She and my stepfather (an eminent practicing

 psychiatrist and Stanford University professor) have been happily

-married for over 25 years.
+married for over 35 years.
+They are best friends.
+Why?
 She follows, and promotes the use of,

 the Golden Rule.

 The only "rule" that actually does work is the Golden Rule...at least with good men.
 Do you really want any other type?